dmsc/tbxl-parser/README.md

 - `const_folding`: Replace operations on constants with the result.
-- `convert_percent`: Replace small integers with the `%*` equivalent, this is only available in TurboBasic XL mode.
+- `convert_percent`: Replace small integers with the `%*` equivalent, this is only available in _Turbo-Basic XL_ mode.
 - `commute`: Swap arguments to binary operations to minimize runtime.
 - `line_numbers`: Remove all Basic line numbers that are unused.
 - `const_replace`: Replace repeated constant values (numeric or string) with